FAQ

 THIS IS IMPORTANT:

-- Don't camp on the road before gates open.
+- Do not camp on Midday Valley Road before gates open.
 Those obstructing local traffic will be forced to move and lose their position in the queue.

-- Don't leave any waste on site.
+- Do not leave any waste on site.
 This is a leave no trace event.
 Pack it in and pack it out.

-- Don't expect to buy a Thursday entry pass at the gate.
+- Do not expect to buy a Thursday entry pass at the gate.
 Thursday entry tickets are available in advance sales only.

-- Don't start a fire.
+- No Fires.
 BBQ’s and Camp stoves are allowed, but no open flames and no propane fire pits.
 Fire spinning is not permitted at Bass Coast.

-- Don’t go into restricted areas, closed bridges, or private property next to the festival.
+- Do not go into restricted areas, closed bridges, or private property next to the festival.

-- Don't obstruct the flow of the Coldwater River.
-It's a natural salmon spawning area.
+- Do not build dams or rock walls which obstruct the flow of the Coldwater River.
+It's a natural salmon spawning area and any rock pools or walls are damaging to their environment

-- Don’t dump waste water on grounds.
+- Do not dump waste water on the ground.
 Please only dump in water drains - shower drains.

-- Don’t bring two-way radio’s or walkie-talkies that may interfere with production / first aid communications on site.
+- Do not bring two-way radio’s or walkie-talkies that may interfere with production / first aid communications on site.

 DON'T BRING ANY OF THESE PROHIBITED ITEMS ON SITE: